National and International Commemorative Dates

 International: 16 Days of Activism Against Gender-Based Violence: November 25 to December 6 | #16Days/#OrangeTheWorld

 Countries around the world have awareness campaigns for #16days: begins on the International Day for the Elimination of Violence against Women on November 25 and end on International Human Rights Day on December 10.
 These campaigns are inspired by the UN Women's #OrangeTheWorld campaign.
-In 2017 and 2018, Canada's theme for the 16 Days has been #MyActionsMatter.
+Canada's 2019 theme for the 16 Days is #OurActionsMatter.

 In 2019 the UNiTE campaign's theme is Orange the World: Generation Equality Stands Against Rape.
 Read 2019's concept note.